This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 My husband bought these baby abalone from the nearby Japanese supermarket and wanted to make it himself so I told him how to cook it.
 It was interesting for me to watch him prepare food in the kitchen because he normally just barbecues.

-I’ve learned from past experience the key to prepare delicious abalone is to not overcook them.
-These abalone were really small so they were done cooking in less than 1 minute.
-For regular sized abalone, I usually never cook for more than 4-5 minutes otherwise the meat loses the tenderness and becomes rock hard.
-My husband really loves shellfish so I’ll share another one of his favorite abalone recipe in the future.
+I’ve learned from past experience the key to preparing delicious abalone is to not overcook them.
+These abalones were really small so they were done cooking in less than 1 minute.
+For regular-sized abalone, I usually never cook for more than 4-5 minutes otherwise the meat loses the tenderness and becomes rock hard.
+My husband really loves shellfish so I’ll share another one of his favorite abalone recipes in the future.

 I hope you enjoy this simple dish with cold sake, or even without drinks.
 You can of course substitute abalone with shrimp, chicken, white fish…as you like!
 Have a wonderful weekend!